Triple-T/gradle-play-publisher/README.md

 Note: The plugin does not enforce the correct size and file type.
 If you try to upload invalid files, the Google API will fail with a detailed error message.

-Note: We still have some issues when you change the images in those folders.
-For now you should do a full rebuild whenever you change them.
+Note: The plugin copies and merges the contents of the different play folders into a build folder for upload.
+If there are still images left from a previous build, this might lead to undesired behaviour.
+Pleas make sure to always do a `./gradlew clean` whenever you rename or delete images in those directories.

 ## Advanced Topics